ipfabric/docs/docs/Getting_Started/Overview/glossary.md

 **OUI**

 : the fundamental means by which IP Fabric identifies that a node in the network is a supported network device.
-The first three bytes of an Ethernet MAC address are called the Organizationally Unique Identifier" and are assigned to a specific vendor of network equipment.
+The first three bytes of an Ethernet MAC address are called the `Organizationally Unique Identifier` and are assigned to a specific vendor of network equipment.
 Under the Settings menu, IP Fabric contains a list of OUIs as allocated by IEEE and flags the ones used for network discovery.

 **Excluded subnets**